jofr/capacitor-media-session/README.md

 ## Install

-If you are using Capacitor 5 just install the latest 3.x version of this plugin using
+If you are using Capacitor 6 just install the latest 4.x version of this plugin using

 ```bash
 npm install @jofr/capacitor-media-session
 npx cap sync
 ```

-For Capacitor 4 you can install the 2.x version of this plugin instead (`npm install @jofr/capacitor-media-session@2`) and for Capacitor 3 the 1.x version of this plugin (`npm install @jofr/capacitor-media-session@1`).
+For Capacitor 5 you can install the 3.x version (`npm install @jofr/capacitor-media-session@3`) instead, for Capacitor 4 you can install the 2.x version of this plugin (`npm install @jofr/capacitor-media-session@2`) and for Capacitor 3 the 1.x version of this plugin (`npm install @jofr/capacitor-media-session@1`).

 ## Usage